visgl/react-map-gl/README.md

 import 'mapbox-gl/dist/mapbox-gl.css';
 ```

-### Using with Browserify, Webpack, and other JavaScript Bundlers

-* `browserify` - react-map-gl is extensively tested with `browserify` and works without configuration.

-* `webpack 2` - Most of the provided react-map-gl examples use webpack 2.
-For a minimal example, look at the [exhibit-webpack](https://github.com/uber/react-map-gl/tree/master/examples/exhibit-webpack) folder, demonstrating a working demo using `webpack 2`.

-* `create-react-app` - At this point configuration-free builds are not possible with webpack due to the way the mapbox-gl-js module is published.
-You will need to eject your app and add an alias to your webpack config.
-The following [tutorial](https://github.com/zjhch123/react-map-gl-demo-with-create-react-app) might be helpful.

-There's many other ready-to-run [examples](https://github.com/uber/react-map-gl/blob/master/examples) you can take a look at if you need more inspiration.

 ### About Mapbox Tokens

 To show maps from a service such as Mapbox you will need to register on their website in order to retrieve an access token required by the map component, which will be used to identify you and start serving up map tiles.
 The service will be free until a certain level of traffic is exceeded.